pal03377/master-thesis/thesis.typ

 These unimplemented use cases highlight areas for future development and also have implications for the efficacy and usability of the Athena feedback suggestion system as it integrates into Artemis.

 We also recognize that Artemis offers various exercise types beyond text and programming.
-Although Athena doesn't currently support these, we designed it to be easily extendable to include them in future versions.
+Although Athena does not currently support these, we designed it to be easily extendable to include them in future versions.

 == Conclusion
 // Note: Recap shortly which problem you solved in your thesis and discuss your *contributions* here.